 Polycystic Ovary Syndrome (PCOS) is a common reproductive endocrine disorder, affecting about 5% of women.
 In women with polycystic ovaries, the ovaries are enlarged with multiple small cysts, which are nothing but the immature eggs which are not growing.
 These ovaries also have thick stroma which produces excessive androgens.
 They may also have an altered ratio of pituitary hormones- FSH and LH which interferes with ovulation.
 Excessive androgens are also responsible for acne and hirsutism.

-Once a couple decides to go ahead with IVF(In vitro fertilization), the next concern is the success rate and to decide where to do it.
+Once a couple decides to go ahead with IVF(In vitro fertilization), the next concern is the IVF success rate and to decide when to go for IVF treatment.
 As we all know IVF has its limitations and a variety of factors influence the outcome.
 Some of them are under our control and some of them are not.

 What is ovulation?